-Limited space allotted to immigration in strategic documents, the delay in working out a comprehensive migration strategy and relatively closed manner in which the latter document has been elaborated were subject to criticism from experts.
+The limited space allotted to immigration in strategic documents, the delay in working out a comprehensive migration strategy and the relatively closed manner in which the latter document was drawn up have been subject to criticism from experts.
 In an interview in January 2011, Magdalena Lesińska, Deputy Director of Warsaw University's Centre for Migration Research remarked that the "official migration strategy for Poland is a document that has been prepared for eight years and has not been officially completed".
-In her opinion, too much focus was put on issues of emigration with insufficient attention to immigration, and the overall debate suffered from the fact that migration policy is a matter of discussion involving a small circle of stakeholders.23 In turn, Mikołaj Pawlak of Caritas Polska made in February 2011 a plea for dissemination of the Strategy among key non-governmental organizations assisting migrants so that they could offer comments prior to the launch of formal social consultations.24
+In her opinion, too much focus was put on issues of emigration with insufficient attention to immigration, and the overall debate suffered from the fact that migration policy is a matter of discussion involving a small circle of stakeholders.30 In turn, Mikołaj Pawlak of Caritas Polska in February 2011 made a plea for dissemination of the Strategy among key non-governmental organizations assisting migrants, so that they could offer comments prior to the launch of formal social consultations.31